Monarto, South Australia: Industry

 Since the late 1900s, an industrial estate has also been established at Monarto as part of the growth of the city of Murray Bridge.

 Big W had a distribution center located at Monarto until 2019, when its closure was announced.
 The site is currently occupied by the Monarto Innovation Precinct.

 Other large companies with warehousing in Monarto include Scott's Transport, Holden and Inghams.

 At the 2011 Census, residents of Monarto are mostly employed in sheep, beef cattle and grain farming (6.8%), school education (4.7%), road freight transport (3.4%), public order and safety services (3.0%) and hospitals (3.0%).

 At the 2016 Census, residents of Monarto are split between landscape construction services (11.4%), meat processing (9.1%), hospitals (9.1%) and dairy cattle farming (6.8%) with another 6.8% employed in oil and gas extraction.

+At the 2021 Census, residents of Monarto are split evenly between road freight transport (6.6%), legal services (6.6%), and hospitals (6.6%).
+The rest include other grain growing (5.5%) and secondary education (5.5%).

 A 24-hour freight-only airport at Monarto was proposed by the Liberal party while in opposition in 2017 as part of a broader policy to create a freight bypass of Adelaide from Murray Bridge to the Barossa Valley via Truro.
 The party was elected to government in March 2018 and the planning for the new airport and associated freight network was put to tender early July 2018.
 Immediately afterwards a leaked report called into question the viability of the airport.